 The Great Depression is referred to as the greatest and also the longest economic downturn or recession in modern history.
-It started in the USA and thereafter, had a rippling effect on the economies of the world.
+It started in the USA.
+After that, it had a rippling effect on the economies of the world.

-The impact of crashing of the stock market resulted in panic among the investors in Wall Street, wiping out almost $30 billion from the stock market.
-This resulted in crashing of other major financial institutions such as banks.
+The impact of the stock market crash resulted in panic among the investors in Wall Street, wiping out almost $30 billion from the stock market.
+This resulted in the crashing of other major financial institutions such as banks.

-It is said that around 5000 banks went bankrupt as an aftermath of the stock market crash of 1929.
+It is said that around 5000 banks went bankrupt as an aftermath of the stock market crash in 1929.
 One of such banks was Boden-Kredit Anstalt, which was Austria’s most important bank.

-There was a significant drop in the consumer spending and investments, that caused a major decline in industrial output and laying off employees from companies.
+There was a significant drop in consumer spending and investments that caused a major decline in industrial output and laid off employees from companies.

 Causes of Great Depression

-Great depression is attributed to the combination of the following factors
+The Great Depression is attributed to the combination of the following factors:

 - Stock market crash of 1929

-- The failure of banks which was the impact of the stock market crash as more people withdrew all their savings from the banks leading to closure.
+- The failure of banks, which was the impact of the stock market crash as more people withdrew their savings from the banks leading to closure.

-- The passing of Smoot-Hawley tariff or the tariff Act of 1930, that imposed high taxes on imported goods.
-As retaliation for the same, trade partners imposed high tariffs on goods made in the USA, which resulted in a decline in world trade by around two-third between the periods of 1929-34.
+- The passing of Smoot-Hawley Tariff or the Tariff Act of 1930, imposed high taxes on imported goods.
+As a retaliation for the same, trade partners imposed high tariffs on goods made in the USA, which resulted in a decline in the world trade by around two-third between the periods of 1929-34.

-- Environmental degradation by drought and farming practices that did not help in soil preservation created large areas of non agricultural land.
-This was known as the Dust Bowl in history.
-This was coupled with dust storms which destroyed crops and livestock.
+- Environmental degradation by drought and farming practices did not help in soil preservation and resulted in large areas of non-agricultural land.
+This was known as the Dust Bowl.
+This was coupled with dust storms that destroyed crops and livestock.

-The New deal refers to the policies that were put into effect by Franklin Roosevelt, the new elected President of the United States.
-He orchestrated the policies like Emergency Bank Act, Emergency Farm Mortgage Act and Agricultural Adjustment Act.
+The New Deal refers to the policies that were put into effect by Franklin Roosevelt.
+At that time he was the newly elected President of the United States.
+He orchestrated policies like the Emergency Bank Act, Emergency Farm Mortgage Act, and Agricultural Adjustment Act.

-All these policies and other new policies paved the way for injecting stability in the economy and lower employment rates across the country.
+All these policies and other new policies paved the way to inject stability in the economy.

-Some economists suggest that the start of World War II was one of the factors of ending the Great Depression as due to the joining of the USA in war, the government spending shot up significantly, thus leading to more employment.
+Some economists suggest that the start of World War II was one of the factors that ended the Great Depression.
+Due to the joining of the USA in the war, the government spending shot up significantly, leading to more employment.

-This coupled with sharp reduction at the end of world war II in areas of taxes and regulation contributed to the end of the Great Depression.
+This coupled with sharp reduction in the areas of taxes and regulation during the end of World War II and contributed significantly to the end of the Great Depression.

 This completes the topic on the Great Depression, which was one of the longest periods of recession in world history.
-To learn more about such interesting concepts on Economics, stay tuned to BYJU’S.
+To learn more about such interesting concepts on Economics, stay tuned to our website.